 The Howler Monkey

-More likely to be heard than seen, the appropriately-called Howler monkey earned his name through the low-pitched wailing he produces.
+More likely to be heard than seen, the appropriately-called Howler monkey earned his name through the low-pitched wailing sound he makes.

 The Halloween Crab

 Another suitably-named creature, the black and orange color of Gecarcinus quadrates, or “Halloween Crab” distinctively brings to mind the 31st of October.
 This nocturnal crustacean can be found using his purple claws to dig deep burrows – up to 1.5 meters – anywhere along the beach.
 To catch him in the act, take a flashlight down to the beach and search near the foliage and search for two bright yellow eyes.

 Hoffmann’s Two-Toed Sloth